Are you considering buying new bed-sheets and you have become overwhelmed with the choices?

 - Flannel sheets are generally inexpensive and not as durable as other weaves.

-- They are hot because they are polyester and do not breathe as well as natural fibers.
+- Because they are often synthetic, they can feel hot, as polyester does not breathe as well as natural fibers.

-- They wrinkle and can melt when exposed to a hot iron.
+- They easily wrinkle and can melt when exposed to a hot iron.

 - Satin sheets can snag easily.

-All things equal (same grade of cotton, same weave, etc.), thread-count can become a variable.
+All things equal (same grade of cotton, same weave, etc.), thread-count can become a factor.

-To understand why thread count is not that important click here.
+To understand why thread count is not that vital click here.